jan-kasi/school-notes/notes/NCH 2021 Philosophy.md

 ---

 # NCH 2021 Philosophy
+Original essay written for NCH competition, uploaded to my notes repository for backup and future reference.
 ## Should robots have rights?
 Why or why not?

 The question of this essay becomes more pressing with rapid development in general artificial intelligence and related areas, such as advanced perception-sensors and natural language processing.
 With the approaching possibility of discovering how far technology can truly go, perhaps a new conception of rights must emerge, similar to past advancements in rights theory to include animals.
 I attempt to form a new possible framework of rights for which to analyse at what point robots should morally have rights.